If you were discussing Infrastructure Management Innovation then Karachi, Pakistan is probably not the first place that would spring to mind.

 The international news cycle on Pakistan is well established, and unrelentingly negative.
 As always there is another side to the story.

-It seems that there are lots of good news stories coming out of Pakistan, as the Good News Pakistan site I came across today shows.
+It seems that there are lots of good news stories coming out of Pakistan, as the Good News Pakistan site I came across showed.

-As I was having a look around this site I came across this nfrastructure management service delivery innovation story on “Ricksaaf – a rickshaw that wants your trash.”
+As I was having a look around this site I came across this infrastructure management service delivery innovation story on “Ricksaaf – a rickshaw that wants your trash.”

 You may well smile reading this article – but I am serious.